 As the economy recovers, further COVID-19 outbreaks remain a risk for the labour market.
-Other risks which could impact payroll tax revenue in 2020-21 and over the forward estimates include macroeconomic and geopolitical uncertainties (including reduced globalisation), decreases in population growth and changes in households' propensity to consume.
+Other risks which could impact payroll tax revenue in 2021-22 and over the forward estimates include macroeconomic and geopolitical uncertainties (including global trade tensions), slower population growth and changes in households' propensity to consume.

-Transfer duty is forecast to contribute about 9.6 per cent of total general government revenue in 2020-21.
+Transfer duty is forecast to contribute about 12.2 per cent of total general government revenue in 2021-22.
 The actual percentage will be subject to the performance of the housing market, including both the volume of sales and the average transacted price.
-A downturn in the residential property market, or even a market that grows but below expectations, would detract from the State's budget result.
-Table B.4 denotes the sensitivity of forecast transfer duty to a one percentage point decrease in transacted residential prices and volumes respectively.
+While not considered likely at this stage, macroprudential policies that seek to restrain investor credit growth or increases to the Reserve Bank of Australia's (RBA) official interest rates (see section B.3) could negatively impact the housing market.
+A downturn in the residential property market, or even a market that grows below expectations, would detract from the State's budget result.
+Table B.3 denotes the sensitivity of forecast transfer duty to a one percentage point decrease in transacted residential prices and volumes respectively.